melekny/melekny/README.md

 ### I'm a 24 years old Software Engineer based in Turkey.

-- 👀 I’m interested in Data Analysis & Backend Development
+- 👀 I’m interested in Data
-- 🌱 I’m currently learning Big Data Analysis
+- 🌱 I’m currently learning RPA
 - 🧐 I'm researching in AI
-- 💫 2022 Goals: Learn more about Big Data Technologies
+- 💫 2023 Goals: Learn more about Data Technologies

 ### Let's Connect!